ChrisHandley/intro-to-python-flask/_episodes/01-intro.md

 The decorator to our `respond` function has the methods attribute of POST.
 This informs the endpoint it can receive a payload.

 Request takes the payload, a json, and only a json, and processes it to content where is is held as a dictionary.
+The content of the json is accessed using `content` as the object and `value` as the key.

 > ## Better File Structure?
 >